 If there’s one thing Singaporeans don’t complain enough about paying more money for, it’s the interest for their CPF-pegged HDB mortgage.
 Most first-time homeowners, especially BTO applicants, choose to take the HDB Concessionary Loan over bank loans, despite the fact that the HDB home loan rate has now been higher than the average bank home loan for over a decade.
-And given that the US Federal Reserve just slashed interest rates to effectively zero due to Covid-19, bank home loans are set to stay super cheap—like “1-ish percent” cheap—over the next year or two.
+And given that the US Federal Reserve just slashed interest rates to effectively zero due to Covid-19, bank home loans are set to stay super cheap—like “1-ish percent” cheap—over the next two years or so.

 Looking at the low interest rates private homeowners enjoy from banks, should we be feeling seriously shortchanged by HDB’s (ahem) Concessionary Loan rate?

 First, let’s look at how interest rates are charged for HDB loans, versus the bank

 Ever since March 1986, the HDB Concessionary Loan has been pegged at an interest rate of 0.1% above the prevailing CPF Ordinary Account (CPF-OA) interest rate.
 Since 1999, the CPF-OA base interest rate has been constant at 2.5%, which means the HDB home loan rate has been at 2.6% for over two decades.

 So, it’s commonly mistaken fact that HDB home loan rates are always at a “fixed” 2.6%—it’s just been that way for longer than most can remember.
 If the CPF-OA interest rate were to rise or fall, the HDB loan interest rate would change with it; and the CPF rate is revised every quarter.
 It is just that CPF-OA base interest rates haven’t changed since 1999.